telerik/reporting-docs/knowledge-base/display-web-report-designer-in-angular-application.md

 ## Solution

-Here are the major steps for integrating the jQuery-based Telerik Web Report Designer and HTML5 Report Viewer in Angular application:
+Here are the major steps for integrating the jQuery-based Telerik Web Report Designer and HTML5 Report Viewer in an Angular application:

 * Add a reference to all required [Telerik Web Report Designer resources]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}#prerequisites) in the main html page of the application.
 In the demo project linked below, this is `index.html`: